kastolars/trusti-torrent-rust-implementation/README.md

 ### Blocks

 Pieces can be quite large, and their size is contained in the metainfo file.
-For this reason, we ask for "fragments" or "blocks" of pieces in our Request message.
+For this reason, we ask for fragments or " blocks" of pieces in our Request message.

 Traditionally we will limit the request block sizes to 16,384 bytes.
 We will make requests for blocks until we have downloaded the whole piece.
 It is recommended from the white paper to pipeline our requests to improve throughput.
-We will limit our number of active pipelined requests to 5 so as to not risk getting choked.
+We will limit our number of active pipelined requests to 5 to not risk getting choked.

 ```
 // connection.rs